Thousands Flee as Hurricane Harvey Strengthens to a Category 3 Storm

-(HOUSTON) — With time running out, tens of thousands of people fled from the path of Hurricane Harvey Friday as it picked up strength and took aim at a wide swath of the Texas Gulf Coast that includes oil refineries, chemical plants and dangerously flood-prone Houston, the nation's fourth-largest city.
+(HOUSTON) — With time running out, tens of thousands of people fled Friday from the path of an increasingly menacing-looking Hurricane Harvey as it took aim at a wide swath of the Texas Gulf Coast that includes oil refineries, chemical plants and dangerously flood-prone Houston, the nation's fourth-largest city.

-Texas Gov. Greg Abbott warned that the monster system would be "a very major disaster," and the menacing forecasts drew fearful comparisons to Hurricane Katrina, one of the nation's deadliest.
+Texas Gov. Greg Abbott warned that the monster system would be "a very major disaster," and the forecasts drew fearful comparisons to Hurricane Katrina, one of the deadliest ever to strike the U.S.

 "We know that we've got millions of people who are going to feel the impact of this storm," said Dennis Feltgen, a spokesman and meteorologist for the National Hurricane Center.
 "We really pray that people are listening to their emergency managers and get out of harm's way."

+The outer bands of the Category 3 storm arrived Friday, with rain pelting the coast, water levels rising and winds accelerating.
+Landfall was predicted for late Friday or early Saturday near Rockport, a fishing-and-tourist town about 30 miles northeast of Corpus Christi.

+If it does not lose significant strength, the system will come ashore as the fiercest hurricane to hit the U.S. in nearly a dozen years.

-Aside from savage winds and storm surges, the system was expected to drop prodigious amounts of rain.
+Aside from the winds of 125 mph (201 kph) and storm surges up to 12 feet (4 meters), Harvey was expected to drop prodigious amounts of rain — up to 3 feet.
 The resulting flooding, one expert said, could be "the depths of which we've never seen."

-Galveston-based storm surge expert Hal Needham of the private firm Marine Weather and Climate said forecasts indicated that it was "becoming more and more likely that something really bad is going to happen."
+Galveston-based storm surge expert Hal Needham said forecasts indicated that it was "becoming more and more likely that something really bad is going to happen."

 At least one researcher predicted heavy damage that would linger for months or longer.